Choosing LLMs for AI Agents in 2026: Cost, Latency, Intelligence Tradeoffs

 Voice Agent Model Recommendations

 Architecture note: Streaming is mandatory.
+Prompt caching for the system-prompt portion cuts repeated-cost by ~90% across a 10-minute call.
 Semantic caching can reduce common responses to 50-200ms.

 LLM Recommendations for Chat Agents Handling Complex Reasoning